• Solutions

 On premises vs Cloud: The Key Differences

-These were the top cloud vs. on-premise pros and cons.
+These are the top cloud vs. on-premise pros and cons.
 Looking at the current business scenarios, Cloud-Native Application Development may seem like a better choice.

 This is because it comes with lower cost, less uptime, and better reliability.
 However, to have complete control over your data, opt for an on-premise setup.
 A few more pointers to consider before deciding to continue on the cloud or stay on-premise.